BLOCK WATCH SOCIETY OF BC — BOARD OF DIRECTORS 2021

 He, his wife and three kids live in a quiet part of Surrey, dreaming of a little more room to run around.

-Leah Marlay – Director – Vancouver Police Department
+Leah Marlay – Marketing Committee Chairman – Vancouver Police Department

 She has been the Vancouver Police Department Block Watch Coordinator for the city of Vancouver since 2008 and has enjoyed a civilian career with the Vancouver Police Department since 1992.
 During that time she has held other positions including Planning & Research Assistant and Victim Services Crisis Intervention Worker.
 In 2018 Leah successfully completed the International Association of Crime Practitioners training.